tttomorrow/euler-portal/app/en/interaction/post-blog/index.md

 And if you are going to post a blog in Chinese, the app/zh/blog is your work path.

-Assume that you are preparing a English blog.
+Assume that you are preparing an English blog.

 ```
 cd app/en/blog